 - building AI tools that empower teachers to enhance learning support through AI-driven assignment feedback and course & system management support e.g. AI-driven forum intent monitoring.

 The first of these plugins is on the roadmap for delivery by the end of 2023.
-From there, Moodle will continue to prioritise deliverables in line with community feedback, research insights and other deliverable requirements.
+From there, Moodle will continue to prioritize deliverables in line with community feedback, research insights and other deliverable requirements.

 For more information about Moodle and AI, please review Moodle’s AI statement.